 Sunshine Ranches Equestrian Park The first park in Town to be developed, this lovely facility has an equestrian focus and is currently open to the public.

-Trailside Park This small recreational area on our border provides a passive open space buffer to commercial development on the East side of Town.
+Founders’ Trailside Park This small recreational area on our border provides a passive open space buffer to commercial development on the East side of Town.
+Enhanced wetlands and multiple seating areas provide a contemplative experience.

-Rolling Oaks Passive Park Truly a treasure, this large open space will be preserved forever as a passive recreational facility.
-Amenities include freshwater fishing, open fields for independent play, a one acre fitness trail and pollinator garden.
+Rolling Oaks Passive Park Truly a treasure, this large open space is a passive recreational facility.
+Amenities include multi-use trails, restored wetlands, freshwater fishing, open fields for independent play, a fitness trail and pollinator garden, as well as the Barn, a multi-use community facility.

-Frontier Trails Preservation and thriving communities of native plants and animals will be the highlight of your trip to Frontier Trails.
+Frontier Trails Archaeological and environmental preservation are the focus of Frontier Trails.
 “Take only photos leave only footprints.